Sporty on Hawaii - water sports paradise at Hale'iwa Beach

 Facilities for visitors:

-In addition to countless water activities, the spacious Beach Park offers visitors the opportunity to use the provided picnic tables under the shady trees to eat the treats they have brought with them.
+In addition to countless water activities, the spacious Beach Park offers visitors the opportunity to use the provided picnic tables under the shady trees to eat treats.

-Lifeguards and beach attendants are on site daily from 9 a.m. to 5:30 p.m. to monitor the active activity on the beach and intervene as needed.
+Lifeguards and beach attendants are on site daily from 9 a.m. to 5:30 p.m. to monitor the activity on the beach and intervene if needed.

 Directions and parking: